nikp123/xava/README.md

 ### From Pulseaudio monitor source (Easy as well, unsupported on macOS and Windows)

-First make sure you have installed pulseaudio dev files and that gava has been built with pulseaudio support (it should be automatically if the dev files are found).
+First make sure you have installed pulseaudio dev files and that xava has been built with pulseaudio support (it should be automatically if the dev files are found).

 If you're lucky all you have to do is to uncomment this line in the config file under input: